telerik/blazor-docs/common-features/loading-sign.md

 The Telerik components use the Telerik [Loader]({%slug loader-overview%}) and [LoaderContainer]({%slug loadercontainer-overview%}) components internally to match the theme and design.

+There are three patterns for showing a loading indicator:

-The components add the busy indicator when they detect a slow-running `async` **data operation** (when it takes more than 600ms).
+* Some components add a large busy indicator that covers the entire data portion of the comopnent when they detect a slow-running `async` **data operation** (when it takes more than 600ms).
 For example, when the user inserts a record in the grid and the data service operation takes longer than that, there will be a loading indicator over the grid.

+* Some components and scenarios show placeholder items until the actual items are fetched/rendered.
+For example, virtualized rows in a grid, or dropdowns while being filtered.
+At the moment, these placeholders do not have any delay and show up immediately.

+* Expanding child items such as treeview or treelist with load-on-demand, or grid groups with load on demand, show an inline loading indicator while the data is loading.
+At the moment, these placeholders do not have any delay and show up immediately.

 #### In this article: